 \subsection{Coordination control of multiple rigid body systems on SE(3)}

-It is worth mentioning that the coordination of Euler-Lagrange system results are based on the three fundamental properties of Euler-Lagrange system.
-While it may not always satisfy in some practical applications such as the motion evolving on non-Euclidean manifold and under the external disturbances.
-In \onlinecite{2016_Auto_J.Thunberg}, the formation control problem on $\mathbb{SE}(3)$ is studied with directed and switching topologies.
+A large amount of results on coordination of Euler-Lagrange systems are based on three fundamental properties of Euler-Lagrange systems in Section 2E.
+While it may not always be satisfied in some practical applications such as the motion evolving on non-Euclidean manifold and under the external disturbances.
+The formation control problem on $\mathbb{SE}(3)$ is studied with directed and switching topologies \cite{2016_Auto_J.Thunberg}.
 The main idea is to transform the formation problem into the consensus problem of multi-agent systems.
 Let the state of each agent be described by

 at each time $t \geq t_0$.
-The matrix $\mathcal{R}_i(t)$ is an element of $\mathbb{SO}$ (3) and the vector $\mathbf{T}_i(t)$ is an element in $\mathbb{R}^3$.
+The matrix $\mathcal{R}_i(t)$ is an element of $\mathbb{SO}(3)$, and the vector $\mathbf{T}_i(t)$ is an element in $\mathbb{R}^3$.
 The relative transformation on $\mathbb{SE}(3)$ is given as